propulsion-ai/p8n-importer/README.md

 - **Visualization**: Preview the dataset conversion result before uploading with the `--visualize` option.

 ## Installation
+To install `p

-To install `p8n-importer`, you need Python 3.x and pip installed on your system.
+8n-importer`, you need Python 3.x and pip installed on your system.
 You can install `p8n-importer` directly from PyPI:

 ```bash
 pip install p8n-importer
 ```

 ## Usage

+### Command-Line Interface
-`p8n-importer` is designed to be user-friendly and can be executed from the command line.
+`p8n-importer` can be executed from the command line.
 Here’s how you can use it:

 ```bash
 p8n-importer [format] [source_folder] [--verbose] [--no-upload] [--visualize]